-Since the purpose of a headache rack is, first and foremost, to protect the cab and its occupants, tie down cargo, and better allow you to haul long loads, it’s essential to use strong material.
+Since the purpose of a headache rack is, first and foremost, to protect the truck cab and its occupants, tie down cargo, and better allow you to haul long loads, it’s essential to use strong material.
 For heavy duty jobs where strength and durability are the most important factors, steel is a better option.
 And, with its unique inner-outer frame construction, a rack by Spyder Industries will outlast many of its aluminum competitors.

 One of aluminums’ biggest advantages is that it’s lighter than steel.
 This could make an aluminum rack a little easier to handle while installing it and perhaps offer a tiny, tiny advantage in gas mileage, but that’s about it.

 While aluminum might score a point on weight, we think the advantages of steel still outweigh it.

 As with all purchases, cost is a consideration.
-Generally, you can find a headache made from either material at a price that will suit your budget.
+Generally, you can find a safety rack made from either material at a price that will suit your budget.
 Of course, there’s more that goes into determining price than just the material.
 Steel tends to be less expensive and easier to work with, which keeps costs down.

 We live in a time when you don’t have to settle for function over form.
-If you don’t like the design of a headache rack (and frankly, there are a lot of ugly ones on the market) there’s no need to buy it.
+If you don’t like the design of a rack (and frankly, there are a lot of ugly ones on the market) there’s no need to buy it.
 You can still find a high-quality rack that you love and that complements the look for your Chevy, Ford, Dodge, Nissan, or Toyota pickup.

 With that said, aluminum and steel truck racks may appear strikingly different.
 Because bare steel can rust, steel racks must be coated with something to prevent rust.
-At Spyder Industries we use a high-quality two stage powder coating process.
+At Spyder we use a high-quality two stage powder coating process.
 After the steel has been properly prepped, a tough epoxy coat is applied and baked, followed by the topcoat which is also baked.
 Since powder coat is tougher than paint, it provides a durable finish that prevents rusting and keeps it looking great for many years.